hubmapconsortium/ontology-api/README.md

 ## Remote Deployment on DEV and PROD

 When deploying the ontology services on the DEV and PROD, we'll use the `ontology-api` docker image that has been pre-built and published to DockerHub: https://hub.docker.com/r/hubmap/ontology-api.
+And the `ontology-api` will also be running behind the [HuBMAP Gateway](https://github.com/hubmapconsortium/gateway).
 The `ontology-neo4j` image can not be published to DockerHub, so we'll always need to build it on the deployment VM.

 ### Publish ontology-api docker image